ShiningVenus/CozyCritters/README.md

 > A complete production ready app designed specifically for neurodivergent minds.

+**Transparent**: This was made with the help of ChatGPT, Copilot, Replit, and Codex.
+This is just a personal hobby project and I am studying and learning code still myself.
+I am a solo person working on this for fun.

 Cozy Critter is a private mood tracking app that actually understands ND life.
 It is open source and simple to self-host.